ArchitSharma2357/waterbears/content/posts/pytorch_fundamentals.md

 ## Introduction to Tensors

-Tensors are multi-dimensional arrays with a uniform type.
-In machine learning, the term tensor informally refers to two different concepts : 1. a way of organizing data,
+**Tensors** are multi-dimensional arrays with a uniform type.
+In machinelearning, the term tensor informally refers to two different concepts:
+  1. a way of organizing data,
   2. a multilinear (tensor)
 transformation.
 Data may be organized in a multidimensional array (M-way array).